-The Bursar is responsible for ensuring that all First Aid Boxes meet statutory requirements and has appointed the Lead First Aider, to undertake the day-to-day management and replenishment of first aid boxes and supplies.
+The Head is responsible for ensuring that all First Aid Boxes meet statutory requirements and has appointed Lynda Barnard, to undertake the day-to-day management and replenishment of first aid boxes and supplies.
 All First Aid Boxes are checked fortnightly.
 If a first aid box is used, then the first aider must restock the items removed.